 Most services and treatments have annual limits – a maximum amount you can claim each year.
 To make the most of your health fund benefits, know when your limit expires each year.

-Most Health Funds have annual limits, which reset on 1 January each year, but some fund are financial year, which reset 1st July each year.
+Most Health Funds have annual limits, which reset on 1 January each year, but some funds are financial year, which reset 1st July each year.
 If you don't use your benefits before then, you lose them!
-See the list below to see whether your health fund is calendar or financial year.

 - NAVY HEALTH

 These funds end on the 1st of July.

 2. ORGANISE YOUR APPOINTMENTS EARLY AND BEAT LAST MINUTE RUSH

 As most health funds reset at the end of the year, December can be incredibly busy for many health service providers and people!
 If you leave it until December, it can be difficult to get an appointment to see your optometrist, as well as delays on orders too.

 Why not make it a habit to see your optometrist or dentist every year in say, March or June?
 Most practices recommend a 12 month check up, so you'll get a reminder when it's time and when December comes around, you'll know you've used your benefits and don't have to rush!

 At Optometrist Parramatta, we send out a friendly message in October and November each year, reminding our clients that the end of the year is approaching and to use their health fund so they don't lost it.